BBVA/pacarana/Readme.md

 # PACARANA

 **Pacarana** was created because of the need of extracting more information from datasets to create more powerful ones for our machine learning projects.
-Due the sequential nature of the data, we tried to build a stand alone software that might give additional features for the training processes.
-For example, in a bank operations dataset we could get new features like time interval between operations for each card or the exponential moving average of one company´s price in the stock market.
+Due the sequential nature of the data, we tried to build a stand alone software that gives additional features for the training processes.
+For example, in a bank operations dataset we could get new features like time interval between operations for each card or the exponential moving average of one company´s value in the stock market.
 It´s based on **Akka Stream** and offers a built-in **Akka Source Stage** to read from the standard input and print the output using the **Scalaz IO**.

 At the moment it only accepts **comma delimited CSV** input files, and requires MongoDB.
-Events in **Pacarana** **must** enter sequentially ordered.
+Events that get in **Pacarana** **must** enter sequentially ordered by some field.

 ## Starting